 Buckingham Palace summer opening

-Instagram image description: Hundreds of red and yellow tulips bloom under blue skies outside Buckingham Palace.
+Instagram image description: Red and orange tree blooms under blue skies outside Buckingham Palace.

 Admire the Queen's gardens with a trip to Buckingham Palace during the summer opening.
 After visiting the opulent State Rooms, take a turn around the garden that features a rose garden, a summer house and the tennis court that King George VI and Fred Perry played on in the 1930s.